FC DAC 1904 Dunajská Streda: 1980s

 In the 1980–81 season, the team came eleventh.
 In the 1981–82 season, 26,089 attended games.
 The team won 15 games, lost 11 games and drew in 4 games.
 In the 1982–83 season, the team's star player Juraj Szikora could not participate in the competition.
 The team came second, four points behind the premier team, Banská Bystrica.
 In the 1983–84 season, the team came second, four points behind Petržalka.
 8,136 patrons attended a home game where the team beat Petržalka three points to zero.
 Ladislav Tóth scored twenty-two points becoming the highest goal scorer of the League for that season.
 In the 1984–85 season, Karol Pecze coached the team.
 10,000 patrons attended the last home gain against Nitra.
 Ladislav Tóth again scored twenty-two points and won the golden shoe.
 In the 1985–86 season, the team made its debut in the Czechoslovak First League.
 The team reaches the quarter-finals and comes eleventh.
 In the 1986–87 season, the team came fourth in the Slovak League.
 They won both the Slovak and the Czechoslovak cups.
 In the 1987 to 1988 season, the team entered the European Cup.
 In the preliminary round, DAC had two wins against AEL Limassol (Cyprus),1–0 and 5–1.
 The team's campaign ended in the first round with a defeat to Young Boys Bern (2–1 and 1–3).
 In the Slovak national league, the team came third.
-In the 1988–89 season, the team had a 6–0 victory over Östers of Sweden in the first round of the UEFA Cup.
+In the 1988–89 season, the team had a 6–0 victory over Öster of Sweden in the first round of the UEFA Cup.
 In the second round, the team played Bayern Munich.
 15,572 patrons attended that game.
 The team came sixth in the Slovak league.
 In the 1989–90 season, Anton Dragúň led the team to fourteenth place.